WilderPereira/Splitter/README.md

 Files will be generated in the current path

 <b>reverse_file:</b>
-Python script to reverse a file.
+<p>Python script to reverse a file.

 <b>Usage:</b>
 <p>`python reverse_file.py`
-Change the param named 'selects.sql' to the name of your text file.
+<p>Change the param named 'selects.sql' to the name of your text file.